 *Charles Harrison Jr. was born on this date in 1931.
 He was a Black industrial designer and inventor.

-From Louisiana, at the time Charles "Chuck" Harrison was born, his father, Charles Harrison Sr., was teaching industrial arts at Southern University in Louisiana.
-In 1936, the family moved to Texas where Harrison Sr. become a professor at Prairie View A&M University.
-Both Harrison Sr. and Harrison's maternal grandfather were carpenters, and Harrison credits his interest and ability in design to their influence.
+From Louisiana, when Charles "Chuck" Harrison was born, his father, Charles Harrison Sr., taught industrial arts at Southern University in Louisiana.
+1936 the family moved to Texas, where Harrison Sr. became a Prairie View A&M University professor.
+Harrison Sr. and Harrison's maternal grandfather were carpenters, and Harrison credits his interest and ability in design to their influence.

 One of his undergraduate professors, Henry P. Glass, would prove to be one of Harrison's greatest mentors and allies over the course of his career.
 It was also while attending SAIC that Harrison met his future wife.
 In 1956, he returned to the school to pursue graduate studies, transferring later to the Illinois Institute of Technology to complete his Master's in Art Education.
-Between his undergraduate and graduate degrees, Harrison was drafted into the United States Army and posted to Germany.
+Harrison was drafted into the United States Army and posted to Germany between his undergraduate and graduate degrees.
 He served two years in the topography unit doing spot mapping and drafting.
 Back in the U.S., fresh out of school, Harrison began looking for work with a design firm.
-He interviewed at Sears but was told that he could not be hired on staff because he was Black.
+He interviewed at Sears but was told he could not be hired on staff because he was Black.

-The hiring manager liked Harrison's work, however, and was able to feed him freelance work from Sears on the side.
-But it was Henry Glass, one of Harrison's undergraduate professors, who gave him his first job with a design firm, putting him to work on furniture designs.
+However, the hiring manager liked Harrison's work and could feed him freelance work from Sears on the side.
+But it was Henry Glass, one of Harrison's undergraduate professors who gave him his first job with a design firm, putting him to work on furniture designs.
 Harrison credits Glass with teaching him a great deal about detailing, drawing, and production, as well as the business elements of the trade, such as client relations.
 Over the next several years, Harrison worked for Ed Klein & Associates and Robert Podall Associates.
-It was at Robert Podall Associates in 1958 that Harrison updated the popular View-Master toy before getting a call from his old contact at Sears.
+At Robert Podall Associates in 1958, Harrison updated the popular View-Master toy before getting a call from his old contact at Sears.

 In October 2008, Harrison was awarded the Lifetime Achievement National Design Award by Cooper-Hewitt, National Design Museum, Smithsonian Institution.
 He is the first Black to receive this accolade.
 He was involved in the design of over 750 consumer products, including the first plastic trash can, which has been credited with changing the sound of trash collection day.
 Perhaps his most famous achievement was leading the team that updated the View-Master in 1958, designing the classic Model F View-Master Charles Harrison Jr. died at age 87 on November 29, 2018.